All right, that's Leonard Skinner's Simple Man, and that can only mean one thing on this radio show, and that is All Things Bill O'Reilly.

 That was never meant for public consumption.

-We were just we were just screwing around, you know, like two hookers urinating in Donald Trump's uh room at the Ritz Carlton in Moscow, which never happened.
+We were just screwing around, you know, like two hookers urinating in Donald Trump's room at the Rich Carlton in Moscow, which never happened.

-Yeah, I I that one has been the classic case of Sean that I've not understood for years.
+Yeah, that one has been the classic case, Sean, that I've not understood for years.

-How comey with his you know perceived Superman cape on, you know, saving the world was actually messing over the world because he was sort of leaving this, and you have McCaid, you had struck, you had paid, you had this whole work of all at DOJ.
+How Comey with his precede Superman cape on, you know, saving the world, was actually messing over the world because he was sort of leading this.

-Plus, now that we found out even more the complicitness of the intelligence community with Brennan and Clapper, why they've never been charged is is a mystery to me.
+Plus, now that we found out even more, the complicitness of the intelligence community with Brennan and Clapper, why they've never been charged is a mystery to me.

-I don't know if they're hold if maybe Durham or others are holding out to say, you know, we're gonna bring this in in a different route.
+I don't know if maybe Durham or others are holding out to say, you know, we're going to bring this in in a different route.

 But that one is the one that makes people really sit back.

-Your listeners, folks that we listed all the time, they sit back and they say there's two systems of justice in this country.
+Your listeners, folks that we listen to all the time, they sit back and they say there's two systems of justice in this country.

-The ones, I mean, he if those were Things that should have never happened and yet have never been charged.
+The ones, I mean, those were things that should have never happened and yet have never been charged.

-So my only hope is, is it maybe with his last filing, is that there's going to be some uh resolution to those outstanding issues.
+So my only hope is, is that maybe with his last filing, is that there's going to be some resolution to those outstanding issues.

-Um, but I mean, look, it's amazing what you saw when even when McCabe got fired and others to get there, you know, uh what VOJ does to protect its own.
+But I mean, look, it's amazing what you saw when even when McCabe got fired and others to get there, you know, what VOJ does to protect its own.

 All right, quick break.